laminas/laminas-mail/docs/book/message/intro.md

 $message->getHeaders()->addHeaderLine('X-API-Key', 'FOO-BAR-BAZ-BAT');
 ```

-Sometimes you may want to provide HTML content, or multi-part content.
-To do
+Sometimes you may want to provide HTML content, or [multipart][multipart-content]
-that, you'll first create a MIME message object, and then set it as the body of
+content.
+To do that, you'll first create a [MIME][mime-message] message object,
-your mail message object.
-When you do so, the `Message` class will automatically
+and then set it as the body of your mail message object.
+When you do so, the `Message`
-set a "MIME-Version" header, as well as an appropriate "Content-Type" header.
+class will automatically set a "MIME-Version" header, as well as an appropriate
+"Content-Type" header.

 If you are interested in multipart emails or using attachments, read the chapter
 on [Adding Attachments](attachments.md).